On the toplogical computation of K4 of the Gaussian and Eisenstein integers: Homology of Voronoi complexes

-A generalization---due to Ash \cite[Chapter II]{amrt} and Koecher \cite{koecher}---of the polyhedral reduction theory of Voronoi \cite{Voronoii} yields a $\Gamma$-equivariant explicit decomposition of $X_{n}^{*}$ into (Voronoi) cells.
-Moreover, there are only finitely many cells modulo $\Gamma$.
-Let $\Sigma_d^*:=\Sigma_d(\Gamma)^*$ be a set of representatives of the $\Gamma$-inequivalent $d$-dimensional Voronoi cells that meet the interior $X_{n}$, and let $\Sigma_d:=\Sigma_d(\Gamma)$ be the subset of representatives of the $\Gamma$-inequivalent {\em orientable} cells in this dimension; here we call a cell {\em orientable} if all the elements in its stabilizer group preserve its orientation.
-One can form a chain complex $\Vor_{*}$, the \emph{Voronoi complex}, and one can prove that modulo small primes the homology of this complex is the homology $H_{*} (\Gamma , \St_n)$, where $\St_n$ is the rank $n$ \emph{Steinberg module} (cf.~\cite[p.~437]{Borel-Serre}).
+Let $\Sigma_d^*:=\Sigma_d(\Gamma)^*$ be a set of representatives of the $\Gamma$-inequivalent $d$-dimensional Voronoi cells that meet the interior $X_{n}$, and let $\Sigma_d:=\Sigma_d(\Gamma)$ be the subset of representatives of the $\Gamma$-inequivalent {\em orientable} cells in this dimension; here we call a cell {\em orientable} if all the elements in its stabilizer group preserve its orientation. \tr{Note that in our consideration the prime~2 will always be inverted.
+This entails that only orientable cells can contribute to the homology.} One can form a chain complex $\Vor_{*}$, the \emph{Voronoi complex}, and one can prove that modulo small primes the homology of this complex is the homology $H_{*} (\Gamma , \St_n)$, where $\St_n$ is the rank $n$ \emph{Steinberg module} (cf.~\cite[p.~437]{Borel-Serre}).
 To keep track of these small primes explicitly, we make the following definition.

-\begin{df}[Serre class of small prime power groups] Given $k \in \N$, we let $\cS_{p \leq k}$ denote the Serre class of finite abelian groups $G$ whose cardinality $|G|$ has all of its prime divisors $p$ satisfying $p \leq k$.
+\begin{df}[Serre class of small prime power groups] Given $k \in \N$, we let $\cS_{p \leq k}$ denote the \tr{\bf Serre class} of finite abelian groups $G$ whose cardinality $|G|$ has all of its prime divisors $p$ satisfying $p \leq k$.